How do I ask individuals for donations?

 How does the Foundation use the donations it receives?

-The Glut1 Deficiency Foundation is a completely volunteer organization, run by a seven-member board of parent volunteers.
+The Glut1 Deficiency Foundation is run by an eight-member board of parent volunteers.
 The board makes decisions based on the mission of the Foundation which is to educate, advocate, and support researchers as they work for a cure.
 Activities towards the mission include supporting the Glut1 Deficiency Conference, exhibiting at medical conferences, and funding research projects.
-Foundation financial statements can be found on our web-site.
+The mission is funded entirely by donations.
+Foundation financial statements can be found on our website.
 All funds are used to better the lives of those affected with Glut1 Deficiency and their families.

 How do I inform potential donors about Glut1 Deficiency and/or the Foundation?